 This Apple Pie Recipe combines the sweet and tender flavors of baked apples with a deliciously flaky pie crust.
-Apple pie with ice cream is one of my favorite desserts, and it couldn’t be easier to make homemade!

 What Kind of Apples for Apple Pie?